THE PAYMENTS INDUSTRY EXPLAINED: The Trends Creating New Winners And Losers In The Card-Processing Ecosystem

 - Provides 9 infographics and diagrams explaining how card transactions are processed and which players are involved in each step.

-- Analyses the key trends and and forces that will shape they payments industry going forward.
+- Analyses the key trends and forces that will shape the payments industry going forward.

 - Details how mobile is shaping 5 types of consumer payment technologies and which companies to watch for within each category.